Marriage age in the United States: Age of consent

 In Delaware, the age of consent was 10 years until 1871 when it was lowered to 7 years.
 Under the 1871 law, the penalty for sex with a girl below the age of consent was death.

 In 1880, 37 states set the age of consent at 10 years, 10 states set an age of consent at 12 years, and Delaware had an age of consent of 7 years.

 In California, early statutes forbade sexual intercourse with females under the age of 10, following the English statute of 1576.
 In 1889, the California statute was amended to raise the age to 14 years and the age was raised to 16 in 1897.

 In the late-19th century, a "social purity movement" composed of Christian feminist reform groups began advocating a raise in the age of consent to 16, with the goal of raising it ultimately to 18.
 By 1920, 26 states had an age of consent of 16, 21 states had an age of consent of 18, and one state (Georgia) had an age of consent of 14.

 Alaska became the 49th state in 1959, with the age of consent being 16 years.
 Hawaii became the 50th state in 1959, with the age of consent being 14 years.

 Georgia raised its age of consent from 14 to 16 in 1995 as did Hawaii in 2001.
 Colorado lowered its age of consent to 15 in 1971, after it lowered the age of majority from 21 to 18 years.

 As of August 1, 2018, the age of consent in each state in the United States was either 16 years, 17 years, or 18 years.

 Underage marriage

 When at least one of the marriage partners is under the general marriage age, the marriage is considered underage and may require parental consent and/or judicial authorization.
-Also, adolescents can marry in "exceptional circumstances”.
+Also, adolescents can marry in "exceptional circumstances".

 In the 50 states

-Delaware, Pennsylvania, Massachusetts, Minnesota, Rhode Island, New York, and New Jersey do not allow underage marriage.
+Connecticut, Delaware, Maine, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, New Jersey, New York, Oregon, Pennsylvania, Rhode Island, Vermont, Virginia and Washington do not allow underage marriage.
 The other states allow an underage person to marry in the following circumstances:

 If one or more of the following apply: